ShartazFeeham/Study_Notes/IQ/READMEx.md

   - Share your experience of work and strategies usually followed?
     - How did you handle a new requirement (analyze)
     - How did you handle code quality (review)
+- How many types of inheritance?
+- Why stringBuilder is better than traditional string concatenation?
+- Why String is immutable?
+- What is marker interface and why it is used?
+- What is Serializable?
+- What is serialVersionUID?
 - How HashMap works?
 - How HashSet works?
 - How HashTable works & What are its drawbacks?